Location and Climate

 Venezuela has a vast array of ecosystems-over 25 different ones.
 Few countries in the Caribbean region (much less the world) contain such a variety of climates and landscapes.

 In most parts of the country, the temperature stays around 77° F (25° C) during the year.
-However, the mountainous regions are cooler, and there is even snow at the higher elevations of the Andes Mountains.
+However, the mountainous regions are cooler, and there is even snow at the higher elevations of the Andean Mountains.

 Venezuela’s dry season is from December through April.
 The rainy season is from May through November.
 But it does rain occasionally during the dry season.